JeschkeLab/DeerLab/docsrc/README.md

 ## Compiling the documentation

-The DeerLab documentation/website is written in restructured-text (RST) format and built with Sphinx.
+The DeerLab documentation/website is written in restructured-text (RST) format and built using Sphinx.
 In order to compile the source files of the documentation, several packages/programs are required.
 This is a summary of the steps to be taken before being able to compile the documentation.

 ### Requirements:
   * Pyhton3
   * Sphinx 1.8 (or older)
+  * numpydoc
-  * Matlab Sphinx-domain
+  * Sphinx-Gallery
   * Read-the-Docs Sphinx-theme
+  * DeerLab
+  * dvissvgm

 ### Installation: